dustinpfister/blog_posts/_posts/js-javascript-example-player-unit-grid.md

 ## 1 - The game module

 First off for this post I will want to go over the state of the main game.js file for this example, rather than the additional code that supports this.

+At the top of the module I have some constants which is a typical thing that I do for modules like this often, but then I have to methods that are the base of what I have in mind here.
+I have a method that will set a standard set of properties for a display object, and another method that will create a base display object.
+The idea here is that I want to have a method that I will call to create a base, plain, standard object for a each grid location. then the process of creating something at a location, or removing it, is just a matter of changing the type property of an object that is all ready there, rather than creating and purging objects as needed.

 ```js
 var gameMod = (function () {